-Performance comparison.
-The Sub-Fund will be managed without reference to its benchmark.
+The Sub-Fund is actively managed without reference or constraints relative to its benchmark.

 Main investment exposure Primarily invests, either directly or through derivatives, in debt securities, equities, convertible securities, currencies and cash and cash equivalents.
 Issuers of these securities may be located in any country, including emerging markets.